Media and elections

 This places a big responsibility on the media and on the journalists, underlying the fact that the election story “begins yesterday and not today” – It begins months before polling and can continue way after the votes have been tallied.

 Although the election story could be regarded as a “set piece” easier to report, in practice covering elections requires more professional skills than the usual run-of-the- mill story.

 Another major primary concern during elections is that journalists covering elections must be able to work as safely as is possible if they are to get their stories out.
-This means being able to survive, avoid injury and incarceration.
+This is done through the issuance of alerts on cases involving media freedom violations.